itdxer/neupy/site/2015/09/07/password_recovery.rst

     >>> len(str2bin("test", max_length=5))
     40

-ASCII use 8 bits per symbol and we set up 5 symbols per string, so our vector length always equal to 40.
+ASCII encoding use 8 bits per symbol and we set up 5 symbols per string, so our vector length always equal to 40.
-As you can see first 8 symbols from output have form ``00100000`` which is space value from the ASCII table.
+From the first output, as you can see, first 8 symbols are equal to ``00100000``, that is a space value from the ASCII table.

-Now we must add another function that makes inverse transformion from the binary vector to the string.
+After recovery procedure we always get the the binary list.
+So before we go to the network integration, we have to define another function that transform binary list back to the string (which is basicly inverse operation to the previous function).

 .. code-block:: python

     def chunker(sequence, size):
         for position in range(0, len(sequence), size):
             yield sequence[position:position + size]

     def bin2str(array):
         characters = []